Oakland San Francisco Bay Airport: Recent years

 In 2024, the airport announced that it was changing its official name from Metropolitan Oakland International Airport to San Francisco Bay Oakland International Airport.
 The Port of Oakland Board of Commissioners approved the new name on April 11.
 Among the reasons given for the change were that many travelers do not understand that the City of Oakland is part of the Bay Area and that its airport directly faces San Francisco Bay.
 Another reason was to reduce the long-running confusion between OAK and Auckland Airport in Auckland, New Zealand.
 The confusion has been especially severe for Chinese-speaking travelers, because the two cities' names are written identically in simplified Chinese (奥克兰) and must be distinguished by context.
 On May 9, the Oakland Board of Port Commissioners unanimously voted and granted final approval for the name change.
-The city attorney of San Francisco, which owns SFO, has filed a federal trademark lawsuit against Oakland for the decision.
-The Port of Oakland has filed a countersuit, pointing out that SFO is not located in San Francisco either, but rather in San Mateo County.
+The city attorney of San Francisco, which owns SFO, filed a federal trademark lawsuit against Oakland for the decision.
+The Port of Oakland filed a countersuit, pointing out that SFO is not located in San Francisco either, but rather in San Mateo County.

 On November 12, 2024, U.S. Magistrate Judge Thomas S. Hixson granted SFO's motion for a preliminary injunction and ordered OAK to stop using the new name while the case remained pending.
 While pursuing an appeal of this preliminary injunction order to the U.S. Ninth Circuit Court, the Port of Oakland Board of Commissioners then approved a new name in July 2025, Oakland San Francisco Bay Airport, stating that they were "putting Oakland first", both literally and figuratively.
 In reaction, SFO stated that they were "disappointed" and were reportedly considering further legal options.

+In 2026, the lawsuit was settled, allowing Oakland to call the airport Oakland San Francisco Bay Airport.
+As part of the agreement, the city of Oakland cannot highlight the words "San Francisco Bay" in any way.
+The airport must use "San Francisco Bay" instead of just "San Francisco", and it is not allowed to have the word "international" in its name, despite offering international flights.